Capture method — Demersal otter trawl

 Stock detail — 6b

 Haddock biomass from the Rockall region has increased five-fold in the last five years.
-The stock is in a healthy state and is well above any warning reference points such as BMSY Trigger or BMSY limit.
-The stock recruitment has been increasing since 2008-2011 period, from an all time low, but is still below average.
-Fishing mortality has strong fluctuations but has, in general, been declining in recent years.
-Fishing mortality has hovered around FMSY for the last few years and in 2018 was estimated to be below the FMSY.
+The stock is in a healthy state and is well above any warning reference points such as MSY BTrigger or Blim.
+Recruitment of young fish into the stock has been increasing from an all time low in 2011, but is still below average.
+Fishing mortality has strong fluctuations but has, in general, been declining in recent years and was just above FMSY in 2019.
 There is no haddock-specific management plan for haddock in this area (excluding MSC Rockall haddock), though the EU multi annual plan (MAP) for Western Waters does cover this stock.
-This is a recently implemented management plan (2019/2020) and so the effectiveness is currently undetermined.
-Most haddock (99.6%) in this area is caught by otter trawling, over a mixture of substrates, including rocky reefs and boulders.
-There is limited information on bycatch, and no records of marine mammal bycatch, but there are some concerns over catch of vulnerable species such as skates and sharks.
-Habitat impacts of longlining (0.4% of catches) are low, but there is potential for bycatch of Endangered, Threatened and Protected species such as sharks and seabirds.
-However, there is some uncertainty surrounding the levels of bycatch of such species.
+Harvest Control Rules for the stock outside of EU waters have been proposed.
+Trawling is the most common way of catching haddock (over 99%) with the remainder coming from longline.
 There are areas in Rockall with protective measures in regards to vulnerable habitats and haddock spawning.

 Haddock is a cold-temperate (boreal) species.
 It is a migratory fish, found in inshore shallow waters in summer and in deep water in winter.
 Smaller than cod, it can attain a length of 70-100 cm and can live for more than 20 years.
 It spawns between February and June, but mostly in March and April.
 In the North Sea, haddock become sexually mature at an age of 3-4 years and a length of 30-40 cm.
 Maturity occurs later and at greater lengths in more northern areas of its range.